universewithin/universewithin.github.io/cube.md

 - edges?

 In the language of math, a cube is also known as a "hexahedron".
-(This name offers a clue to the number of faces it has).
+This name offers a clue to the number of faces it has.

 ---